 Virtual Bug Hunt

 A virtual bug hunt is sure to stimulate a ton of language!
 This digital PDF is a wonderful way to introduce some vocabulary, while also gauging your students' knowledge of the topic.
-Get up close and personal with bugs using the real photos!
+Get up close and personal with bugs using real photos!

-Bug-Themed Guessing Game
+Bug Speech Therapy Guessing Game

 This bug guessing game is my favorite functional activity for working on answering and asking questions, understanding categories, describing, comparing and contrasting, and a million other language (and even articulation) goals!